fbpx

 Volunteer with IMPACT

 It is a sad fact that many of the people our volunteers visit are alone and lonely in aged care facilities.
-Many don’t have family or friends in the area, and do not get external visitors other than those established through the CVS program.
+Many don’t have family or friends in the area, and do not get external visitors other than those established through the ACVVS program.
 We operate not only in Bundaberg but Childers, Gin Gin, Monto and Gayndah, and across the board we’re seeing volunteer numbers drop significantly as a result of Coronavirus restrictions.

 Mental health and wellness has been a battle for many people throughout this pandemic, and our elderly are not excluded from that.
 Many of our volunteers find themselves falling within in the “at-risk” category and, with the addition of tight visiting limitations, very few visitors are now able to meet with someone to brighten their day.

 We are working to overcome this hurdle by connecting digitally.
-Our CVS program has sourced electronic tablets to assist in this space and facilitate a virtual meeting.
+Our ACVVS program has sourced electronic tablets to assist in this space and facilitate a virtual meeting.
 We are encouraging anybody who has a spare hour each week, or even fortnight, to connect with a lonely person in aged care.
 It really makes the world of difference.

 According to Volunteering Australia, the top reasons why people volunteer are to help others, for personal satisfaction, to do something worthwhile, to gain social contact themselves, and to be active.
 Volunteers also provide an economic benefit, with an estimated $14 billion of unpaid labour served each year.
 It’s safe to say not only Bundaberg but the entire country come to a grinding halt if it wasn’t for the commendable gift of time our volunteers give.
 Let’s give thanks to their efforts and encourage others to take up the amazing act of volunteering and caring for our treasured senior citizens.

 Of course, as restrictions begin to ease in this space, we are facilitating face-to-face visits.
-If you’d like to get involved, either virtually or in person, you can contact our CVS Coordinator, Heather Hinsbey, on 0448 035 891 or 4153 4233.
+If you’d like to get involved, either virtually or in person, you can contact our ACVVS Coordinator, Heather Hinsbey, on 0448 035 891 or 4153 4233.

 Stronger Together with IMPACT's Managing Director Tanya O'Shea